takmakov/GofL/README.md

 # GofL
-Command line implementation for Game of Life
+Command line implementation for Conway's Game of Life

 # How to run: